Jeremy Corbyn 2015 Labour Party leadership campaign: Health

 Corbyn has long campaigned against the "creeping privatisation" of NHS services.
 For example, he has been critical of the Blair government's use of private finance initiatives as a source of public sector procurement, particularly its involvement in the construction of NHS hospitals.
 He has suggested that the Treasury should bail out hospitals struggling to pay off debt resulting from PFI deals.
 Corbyn has also released a policy document on addressing the lack of funding for care and the stigma and discrimination facing those that experience mental health problems.

 Immigration

 Corbyn has spoken of the socio-economic and cultural benefits of immigration to the United Kingdom, particularly of multiculturalism and the high number of immigrant workers employed by the National Health Service.
 He also condemned the Labour Party's 2015 election manifesto pledge to reduce levels of immigration as "appalling".
-Corbyn has accused David Cameron of using "incendiary language" when he accused a "swarm" of people as the cause of the Calais migrant crisis and also described the Home Office's response to the Syrian refugee crisis as "heartless and powerless", during the Sky News debate in September 2015.
+Corbyn has accused David Cameron of using "incendiary language" when he accused a "swarm" of people as the cause of the Calais migrant crisis and also described the Home Office's response to the refugees of the Syrian civil war as "heartless and powerless", during the Sky News debate in September 2015.